Register company in Wyoming: Introduction

 - Upon receiving the due diligence documents of the directors and shareholders, Tetra Consultants will conduct Wyoming company registration search online to check the availability of your preferred business name.

-- The process to incorporate in Wyoming with the Wyoming Secretary of State can be carried out remotely and you will not need to travel to Wyoming during the registration process.
+- The process to incorporate in Wyoming with the Wyoming Secretary of State can be carried out remotely and you will not need to travel during the Wyoming business registration process.

 - Within 2 weeks, you can expect to receive the documents of your new business including Certificate of Incorporation, Memorandum of Association (MoA) and Articles of Association (AoA).